neurogenomics/MotifPeeker/README.md

     compares them between the common and unique peaks from comparison and reference datasets.

-3.  **De-Novo Motif Enrichment Analysis**: Details the statistics of de-novo discovered motifs in common and unique peaks from comparison and reference datasets.
+3.  **Discovered Motif Enrichment Analysis**: Details the statistics of motifs discovered in common and unique peaks from comparison and reference datasets.
 Examines motif similarities and identifies the closest known motifs in the JASPAR or the provided database.

 <!-- If you use `MotifPeeker`, please cite:  -->